 5. Choose a Supplier Who Will Value Your Business

-From a supplier relationship perspective, choose an asset management software supplier who will value your business.
-Most companies have good account management protocols, however, protocol is one thing and genuine care is another.
+From a supplier relationship perspective, choose an Asset Management Software supplier who will value your business.
+Most companies have good account management protocols, however, a protocol is one thing and genuine care is another.
 Push hard for the small business references from your potential asset software suppliers to see if the supplier really cares.

-6. Get a Clear Idea on Implementation Before Committing
+6. Get a Clear Idea of Implementation Before Committing